Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 Sometimes this not enough, thus it can be desirable to fully replace the optimization parameter selection process with a custom function to further speed thing up.
-This can be archived, by overloading the `_valid_choices(self)` function of the algorithm class.
+This can be achieved  by overloading the `_valid_choices(self)` function of the algorithm class.
 In this example we want to restrict the MITM algorithm from the previous chapters to only chose even `h`.
 This directly halves the computation time.
 ```python